laureanray/clibgen/README.md

 ### Found an issue?

-Please open up an issue or a PR if you have a fix for it ;)
+Please open up an issue or a PR if you have a fix for it.